 The realm of personal finance blogs is large.
-It’s filled with general money blogs like Five Cent Nickel and The Simple Dollar and Get Rich Slowly.
+It’s filled with general money blogs like The Simple Dollar and Get Rich Slowly.
 But there are many smaller corners of this world where writers cover smaller pieces of the personal finance puzzle.

 For instance, there are:

-- Investment blogs like Crawling Road, Oblivious Investor, and Seeking Alpha (which has grown beyond mere bloghood).
+- Investment blogs like Oblivious Investor, and Seeking Alpha (which has grown beyond mere bloghood).

-- Economics blogs like Greg Mankiw’s Blog, the always-awesome Marginal Revolution, and the Freakonomics blog.
+- Economics blogs like Greg Mankiw’s Blog, the always-awesome Marginal Revolution, and Freakonomics.

 - Simple-living blogs like Zen Habits, Rowdy Kittens, and Becoming Minimalist.

 But one of my favorite corners of the PF blogosphere is inhabited by the (mostly) women who call themselves deal bloggers.
 At sites like Savings Lifestyle and Deal Seeking Mom, these bloggers share daily links to coupons, recipes, and other deals.
 These sites have huge followings and are more profitable than you might expect.
 For me, one of the highlights of 2010 was speaking at the Savvy Blogging Summit, where nearly one hundred deal bloggers gathered to share their secrets.
 (I liked meeting these women so much that I’m going back next month to mingle with them again.)

 That’s a long lead-in to today’s “ask the readers”, which was actually posted at Money Saving Mom.
 Earlier this week, Crystal took a break from writing about coupons and deals in order to share a question from one of her readers.
 Pamela wrote to ask: